 New Jersey FMLA Lawyers

-You Have a Rights When It Comes to Job-Protected Leave in NJ & Philadelphia
+You Have Rights When It Comes to Medical Leave in NJ & PA

-If you are expecting a new child or need to provide care for yourself or a severely ill relative, you may have a qualifying reason to take advantage of the Family Medical Leave Act (FMLA).
-FMLA is a federal law that allows employees to take unpaid job-protected leave for up to 12 weeks under certain circumstances.
+If you work for a private employer with 50 or more employees, an federal or state government agency, or local educational agency, you may be entitled to take job-protected medical leave.
+The Family Medical Leave Act (FMLA) is a federal law that allows employees to take unpaid job-protected leave for up to 12 weeks in a 12-month period under certain circumstances.

 If your employer denies your request for FMLA despite a qualifying reason or retaliates against you for requesting or taking leave, The Law Firm of Morgan Rooks, P.C. can help you take legal action.
 We represent workers in a variety of employment law matters and can help if you have a claim involving unfair or unlawful treatment related to FMLA leave.
 Our FMLA attorneys in New Jersey offer each client a personalized experience that takes their unique situation and goals into account.